Delaware River Port Authority, PATCO’s Lindenwold Shop and Office Improvements

 - Relocation of air handling units onto rooftop-mounted steel dunnage.

-Burns is tasked with replacing mechanical and electrical equipment past its useful life with more energy-efficient and functional alternatives.
-Mechanical designs include upgrading heating, ventilation and air conditioning systems as well as plumbing systems and fixtures.
-Workplace enhancements include communications, audio-visual and IT service modifications.
+Burns was tasked with replacing mechanical and electrical equipment past its useful life with more energy-efficient and functional alternatives.
+Mechanical designs included upgrading heating, ventilation and air conditioning systems as well as plumbing systems and fixtures.
+Workplace enhancements included communications, audio-visual and IT service modifications.

 - Addition of daylighting through new windows at the second floor.

 - Replacement of existing RTUs with new RTUs featuring energy recovery.